Progressive Conservative Association of Alberta: The party under Klein and Stelmach

 The Alliance did not seriously challenge the Tories' majority, but it was competitive in several rural districts that could formerly have been described as Tory bastions.
 For instance, the one seat taken by the Alliance, Cardston-Taber-Warner, in the southwest, had been an ultra-safe Tory seat for 30 years.
 This has led many pundits to conclude that although the Alliance gained less than ten percent of the popular vote in 2004, it was potentially in a position to launch a more serious challenge to the Tories in the future.

 On April 4, 2006, after receiving a 55% vote of support from his party, Klein issued a press release expressing his intent to retire.
 A number of candidates stepped forward as possible replacements for a leadership election in late 2006.
 Klein officially resigned on September 20, 2006.
 The first round of voting on November 25 eliminated all but three candidates - Jim Dinning, Ted Morton and Ed Stelmach.
 None received the required 50% of the vote, so a second round was held on December 2.
 In the second round, Stelmach was declared the winner.
 He assumed the premiership on December 14.
 In mid-2007, the Tories passed the Socreds as the longest-serving government in Alberta history.

-Stelmach would go on to stun pundits and even his own supporters when he led the Tories to an increased majority in the 2008 general election, winning 72 of 83 seats.
+Stelmach went on to stun pundits and even his own supporters when he led the Tories to an increased majority in the 2008 general election, winning 72 of 83 seats.
 Notably, they won 13 in Edmonton, their highest total in the capital since 1982.
 The Tories continued to lose ground in Calgary, winning 18 seats to the Liberals' five.
 The Liberals were nonetheless reduced to nine seats and the NDP two, and with the Tories re-taking Cardston-Taber-Warner from the renamed Wildrose Alliance in a close race.